usaid-cs/yesterday-i-learned/linguistics.md

 1. [Spoonerism](https://en.wikipedia.org/wiki/Spoonerism) refers to comedic switches in the first syllables of two or more words, like "belly jeans".
 1. *Buggery* means anal intercourse.
 "He will be *Buggered*" means that he will be sodomised.
 1. "Refrigerator", Refrigerate, from frigerate ("to make cold"), from *frigus* (cold).
 The G should have been hard, similar to *Refriggurator*.
-1. Because it is French, the T in *Montréal* is never pronounced.
 1. The [long s](https://en.wikipedia.org/wiki/Long_s) (`ſ`) was used where the `s` is not at the end of a word, or to replace the first `s` whenever two `s`s are together.
 Then people realised the differentiation is uſeleſs, replacing `ſ` with just `s`.
 1. Maple syrup (Sirop d'érable) is similar to Petroleum syrup (Sirop d'Arabie).
 1. In Hindi, *matlab* ("it means") is a filler word.
 1. Adjective for *pervert*: *perverse*
-1. Croissant is the French word for Crescent.
-They are rolled up triangles.
 1. Bagel is from Yiddish: בײגל‎ beygl, in turn from German beugel; pronouncing it BAG-o is incorrect.
 1. Diaspora should NOT be pronounced die-ASS-pra.
 1. [Chinese and Japanese are not as affected by dyslexia as Arabic.](https://www.reddit.com/r/explainlikeimfive/comments/5qupij/eli5_how_is_being_dyslexic_in_symbol_languages/)